International FAQs - Graduate Degrees

 Q: How do I travel to Trine University?

 Q: Must I have medical insurance?
 How to I obtain this and what is the cost?

 A: All international students will be required to carry Trine University's student insurance unless they are government sponsored and can provide proof of insurance through a sponsor.
 For more information, please visit the University's International health insurance page.

-Q: What are your academic terms?
+Q: What are your academic terms for graduate programs?

 Q: What documents do I need to apply for admission?

 A: During the application process, you will upload all secondary school academic records.
 These records should be in English and include all courses taken, grades received and degrees or certificates earned.
 An explanation of your school's coding system used to evaluate your work should accompany the records.
 Make sure to add all post-secondary.

 Q: Can you issue an I-20 to an international student?

 A: Yes, an I-20 is issued once an international student has been admitted and paid the one-time international student fee.
 (To apply for a visa, please send your I-20 documentation and acceptance letter to the U.S. embassy in your country.)

 Q: What is the minimum TOEFL requirement for an international applicant?